mitchallen/connection-grid/README.md

 It takes one spec parameter that must be an object with x and y values specifying the size of the connection grid.

-The x and y size values can not be less than one (1).
+Create x and y size parameter that are missing or less than 0 will be normalized to 0.

-The method will return null if create fails, such as with bad parameters.
 You can call create multiple times to create multiple connection grids.

     var gridFactory = require("@mitchallen/connection-grid");